Study Tips for the Functional Anatomy Exam

 - The anatomy of the brainstem is important and because of that it is useful to re-watch tutorial 3-16 from 15.36 to the end of the tutorial.

-- Similarly you can use the cards provided by B.C.
+- You can also use the cards provided by B.C.
 Jackson to revise the anatomy of the parts of the brainstem and spinal cord.
 These cards give you the opportunity to draw the relevant structures of the pathways and other brainstem structures.

 - If you do not Sylvius you can make use of: